 #4 Create a Course

 Courses offer a great way to share valuable information and earn a solid income online at the same time.
-If this sounds like a way you would like to earn an income then here are a few tips.
+If this sounds like a way you would like to earn an income, here are a few tips.

 Related Article: Check out my complete review on Teachable and Thinkific here.

 Next, make sure your course delivers a defined result to the student.
-For example, if your course is about how to throw better darts your end result might be to hit a bullseye 8 out of 10 times.
+For example, if your course is about how to throw better darts, your result might be to hit a bullseye 8 out of 10 times.

-By giving people a very specific defined result they will get from taking your course drives people to you the exact people who want to take your course and repel the people who don’t.
+Giving people a specifically defined result they will get from taking your course drives people to you, the exact people who want to take your course and repel those who don’t.

-This kind of insight is what will make your course stand out from all the rest.
-To learn more about how to create your first online course check out Teachable.
+This kind of insight will make your course stand out from all the rest.
+To learn more about how to create your first online course, check out Teachable.

 Are You Ready to Start A Successful Blog?

-As I wrap this guide up are you ready to start your successful blog?
-I’ve been blogging for over 10 years now and it has been the best decision I’ve ever made.
-If there is one piece of advice I could give to new bloggers as they are starting out that is to keep going.
+As I wrap this guide up, are you ready to start your successful blog?
+I’ve been blogging for over ten years, and it has been the best decision ever.
+If there is one advice I could give new bloggers as they are starting, that is to keep going.

-When I started my first blog the learning curve was much higher than it is today.
-Today the opportunity has never been easier so why not take that chance.
+When I started my first blog, the learning curve was much higher than today’s.
+Today’s opportunity has never been more accessible, so why not take that chance?

 So take some time now to start your successful blog today.